 You can find the list of the projects available to you in the Open projects tab on your profile:

 Before you proceed to the page of the project, you can check the type of the job , the Client (who the project was opened by), the Language Pair of the project, the allotted time , the expert field selected by the client, and the payment (shown in credits, 1 credit = USD 0.01).
-Check this article to learn more about credits and base/bonus payment.
+Check this article to learn more about credits and base/credits in escrow payments.

 It's worth mentioning that the information in the list only covers basic details.
 Before you decide to start your work on the project, you should also check the full description on the page of the project thoroughly: